amanzadi/AiFlow/README.md

 ## Go further

-You can go further with Quivr by adding internet search, adding tools, etc. Check the [documentation](https://core.quivr.com/) for more information.
+You can go further withAiFlow by adding internet search, adding tools, etc. Check the [documentation](https://core.quivr.com/) for more information.

 ## Contributors ✨